winged/chirp/README.rst

   send a completed-message and wait for it.
 If you overload your peer you will get timeout errors.
 It also means that chirp is not yet routing friendly.

-* Retry: There is a very rare edge-case: if a connections is garbage-collected just when the peer sends a message, you will get a disconnected error.
-With retry these errors will not appear.

 * Load is not reported

-We want to keep the interfaces, so the versions implementing these features won't break the ABI.
-Please also leave retry and flow-control on their defaults, they will integrate seemingless.

 Install
 =======